 Like any other system of health care, Integrative Chi Kung is not a panacea but a highly effective health care practice.
 Many health care professionals recommend Integrative Chi Kung as an important form of complementary medicine.

 Although there is not yet an instrument that can measure the strength of Chi and that we may not fully know what Chi is physically, research has shown that external Chi of a Chi Kung master could produce significant structural changes in water and aqueous solutions, alter the phase behavior of dipalmitoyl phosphatidyl choline (DPPC) liposomes, and enable the growth of Fab protein crystals (Yan et al. 1999).
 It has been said that Chi Kung is one of the most powerful healing traditions ever developed in human history.

 Kojosho is one of many systems said to derive from the Southern Shaolin that traces its lineage back to Hua-T'o, the Chinese philosopher, acupuncturist, herbalist, and Chi Kung doctor.
 Hua-T'o lived in the third century and is credited with the creation of a series of exercises based on the movements of animals.
 The discipline of the animal postures, breath, and mind was regularly recommended and practice for strengthening deficient Jing, Chi, and Shen.

 The Shaolin monks worked Hua-To's original five animal movements adding more animal and element movements creating the Eighteen Lo-Han Postures―Shi-Pa-Sho.
-The Eighteen Lo-Han Postures were said to be both a means of physical culture and an effective fighting art―a combination of health benefits to the physical, emotional, mental and spiritual bodies and self-defense applications in the same exercise.
+The Eighteen Lo-Han Postures were said to be both a means of physical culture and an effective fighting art―a combination of health benefits to the physical, emotional, mental and energy (spiritual) bodies and self-defense applications in the same exercise.

 The Dao Yin Tu postures silk relic from the King Ma tomb